RobotLocomotion/drake/doc/_pages/from_binary.md

 Nightly archives are retained for 56 days from their date of creation.

 The installation instructions are identical to stable releases as shown above.

+As with stable releases, users of macOS must download using a command-line tool such as ``curl`` instead of using a web browser, to avoid hassles from Gatekeeper checks for malicious software.